LPMatrix/SafeBoda-PHP-Engineer-CaseStudy/README.md

-# SaeBoda Coupon code API
+# SaeBoda Coupon Code API

 SafeBoda wants to give out promo codes worth x amount during events so people can get free rides to and from the event.
 The flaw with that is people can use the promo codes without